kcskier/k3s-cluster-demo/06-Updates-and-Probes/06-Updates-and-Probes.md

 ## Setting up our Manifest

-Per usual, we start by modifying to our 11-simple-deployment Manifest:
+Per usual, we start by modifying our 11‑simple‑deployment Manifest:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment